LAStools/LAStools/bin/proj_README.md

-# proj lib
+# proj lib integration

 PROJ is a generic coordinate transformation software that transforms geospatial coordinates from one coordinate reference system (CRS) to another.
 This includes cartographic projections as well as geodetic transformations.
-It is utilized in LAStools (las2las) to transform LiDAR data between various coordinate reference systems and to retrieve detailed
+PROJ is used and utilized in LAStools (las2las) to transform LiDAR data between various coordinate reference systems and to retrieve detailed
 represenations and information about CRS (lasinfo).